Jwahn1/Intro-to-Server-Side-Scripting/Lab 2/readme.md

 1. Include citations in this format:
 Author/Website URL, Year published (if available), Content used from the source, and Date accessed.
 Include a note as to what you used from this source and how you used it (max.
 1-2 sentences).

-I chose the field "product or service enquiry" as it would make it more clear what type of service the client needs form the get go.
+I chose the field "product or service name" as it would make it more clear what type of help the client needs form the get go.

+I chose to validate if the form had submitted by checking if the keys i used as names for the variables were in the POST array, with this method i can check for all of the variables at once and it doesnt matter if one or two are submitted right, the form will still be rejected unless all 4 variables were recieved correctly.